Nordstrom/win_domain/README.md

 * username (string): Service account username with sufficient permissions to join computers to AD
 * password (string): Self-explanatory.
 Use secure means such as Chef Vault
 * reboot_delay: Number of seconds to delay reboot if membership change is detected.
 Default is 30
-* reason (string): Required text to log why the host was rebooted.
-Default is 'because win_domain said so...'

 ## Action

 * membership (string): 'join' or 'disjoin'.
-Action to be performed.
+Self-explanatory.

 ## Sample Usage with Chef Vault.
 Update user credentials appropriately.